 How Sensitive Teeth Can Occur And How To Respond

 The top or crown of a tooth is covered by enamel, which is protective to the underlying, more sensitive layer of dentin.
 The root also has underlying dentin that is covered with a protective layer of cementum.
-And a little break in the enamel can lead to sensitivity.
-The cause of this break can be tooth decay, fractured tooth structure or even worn-away enamel from grinding your teeth at night.
+A little break in the enamel can lead to sensitivity.
+The cause of this break can be a tooth cavity, a fractured tooth structure, or even worn-away enamel from grinding your teeth at night.
 In this case, treatment for sensitivity will require repairing the tooth.

 After your dentist has ruled out some of these causes, he or she can provide a treatment regimen.
 It may be both an in-office and at-home approach.

 Your dentist may write you a prescription for daily at-home therapy.
-These therapies, contain high levels of sodium fluoride that you place on the teeth while you brush.
-Using a brush or even a cottom swab, applying this varnish puts a film on your enamel to protect the dentin so your sensitivity can diminish naturally over time.
+These therapies contain high levels of sodium fluoride that you place on the teeth while you brush.
+Applying this varnish, using a brush or even a cotton swab, puts a film on your enamel to protect the dentin so your sensitivity can diminish naturally over time.

-Many people know they just have sensitive teeth from time to time, and need some over-the-counter help to keep it at bay.
-Luckily, several toothpastes are even effective in combating this occasional sensitivity.
-Colgate® Sensitive Enamel Protect™ and Colgate® Sensitive Pro-Relief™ Enamel Repair should both be applied twice daily for several weeks to decrease your sensitivity.
+Many people know they experience sensitive teeth from time to time, and need some over-the-counter help to keep it at bay.
+Luckily, several toothpastes are effective in combating this occasional sensitivity.

 If your lifestyle is being affected by teeth that can't handle certain foods, see your dentist or dental hygienist.
 Rest assured there are very effective treatments available, and you can start healing your teeth today for a bowl of ice cream tomorrow.